 There are four studio art minors offered by the Art Department.
+Art majors may add any of the minors below provided they are distinct from their major and contain at least two unique courses.
 Requirements for each follow:

 Graphic Design: ART 111, 212, 240, 243, and 442, and one ARHI course